Location: Northern Miami

 It was... light.
 The cube looked to weigh at least ten, fifteen pounds by how solid it was, but felt like two.
 There was a computer to my right and I placed a hand over it, making a brief connection.
 I found information about this thing, that it was the result of an archaeological find.
 Brought to the facility, they were unable to identify the element.
 It was something new, a configuration they'd never thought possible.

 In my link I discovered something else.
 I jumped back, the cube falling back to the table with a clink.
 I had... connected with the object.
 Cautiously I approached it again, linking with it.
 The mystery cube was empty.
 But... limitless.
 I had an idea.
 I checked the area, making sure every inch was secure until I bolted the door shut.
 I sat down, beginning the link with this object.

 I spent hours in that room, motionless as I copied every single thing from my mind into that... that memory chip.
 Every bit of memory, every second of my life along with every piece of information that I'd ever picked from other connections was sorted there.
 It was a copy.
 Of me.

 It was a failsafe.
 I'd called it Failsafe for the months that followed, until I tried to draw information from it.
 I was sitting in a house, trying to learn how to take care of a rifle I'd found.
 I tapped into the cube, searching for information on cleaning a TAR-21.

 information from the cube, the paper floated in the air, projected from an unknown part of the cube.
 I'd turned it around, sideways and stood on my head, the projection is always readable from whatever angle.
 For it's hologram appearance, the name HoloCube stuck.

 But that was before.
 Life was simple, food was plentiful.
 For anyone who reads this, for anyone who has gotten my message, you're in the same shit I am.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TDLWrite a Review